 You should be thinking about creating a household budget for couples as the foundation for a healthy marriage and robust ﬁnances.
-This budget will be the baseline from which most of your ﬁnancial decisions will be made.
-It will help you and your spouse have something to focus on during your ﬁnancial discussions.
+This budget can be the baseline from which most of your ﬁnancial decisions can be made.
+It can help you and your spouse have something to focus on during your ﬁnancial discussions.

 If you do not schedule a set meeting time, it can become difficult to carve out an opportunity to actually discuss your ﬁnances when you’re married.
 My husband and I meet every Monday night at 7pm, after dinner, to review our spending from the previous week.
 Among other things, a good point to cover is how much money you or your spouse can spend without telling the other.
 My husband and I never purchase anything over $100 without consulting with each other ﬁrst.

 If you need to approach your spouse about spending habits, do all you can to be respectful and loving.
 Do not let emotions get the best of you or your finances.
 Listen to your spouse and try to see the situation from their perspective.

 You may not be able to make ﬁnances completely fun, but try pairing the discussion with an extra nice homemade dinner.
 Or perhaps you could go out for dessert (like a caramel banana nut pie) as a reward for meeting your spending and saving goals.